 Ready to Grow Social-Emotional Learning in Your District?

 The field of social-emotional learning (SEL) is rapidly evolving.
 As CASEL reports, more and more school districts are reorganizing their central offices to create an integrated approach to SEL and academics.
+During the 2020-21 year, many districts have also been hiring for new SEL positions in response to student needs during the pandemic and remote learning.

 It's critical to build an SEL team if you want to increase the impact of this work.
 But whether you're making your first—or next—SEL hire, it can be hard to know what position to hire for and what skills to look for in candidates.